Saturday, November 23, 2024

 How To Do Air Meditation

 Air meditation is the meditation that evokes creativity.
 It is the artist, the dancer, and the musician’s meditation.
-It is a meditation that opens up a mind to new stimuli, new inspirations.
+It is a meditation that opens up a mind to new stimuli, and new inspirations.

 Air meditation was used to improve memory and the linking of concepts while training new forms and maneuvers by warrior monks.
 Find out how it can help you open your mind as well!